An Adelaide to Perth road trip is one of the most interesting drives you can do in Australia.

 I got a quote of $1.44 per litre, driving the distance with a campervan led to a quote of $542.96.
 If there are four of you in the car, that will come to $135.74, which isn’t too bad considering the distance.

-However, if there is only two or three of you, the costs will be a lot more expensive.
+However, if there are only two or three of you, the costs will be a lot more expensive.
 Factor in the cost of renting a campervan per day, which comes to around $49, food and drink and any tours you decide to do on the way and the trip could easily come to over $500 each even if there are four of you.

 If you want to keep the costs down, it is better to do the trip in a big group.
 It will cost a lot if you do it in a smaller group, but you will still have an amazing time!